In 2020, Apple announced that they would be introducing a new series of Mac computers that used a different processor to those previously sold.

 Any feedback that you send will be most gratefully received.

-If you have access to an ARM based Mac and would be interested in testing beta versions please email at email@example.com.
+If you have access to an ARM based Mac and would be interested in testing beta versions and providing feedback please email at email@example.com.

 Extra testers would be much appreciated.